Essential places to visit in Johannesburg

 The club hosts poetry nights, and periodic cocktails with scientists, for intimate discussions with South Africa's brightest minds.

-The Orbit, 81 De Korte St, Bramfontein, Johannesburg; +27 (0)11 339 6645 Griffin Shea is a writer based in Johannesburg, South Africa, where he also runs Bridge Books -- an independent bookstore in an old, columnated bank building.
+Griffin Shea is a writer based in Johannesburg, South Africa, where he also runs Bridge Books -- an independent bookstore in an old, columnated bank building.

-Note: Editor's note: An earlier version of this story misstated that Nelson Mandela was arrested in a 1963 raid on Liliesleaf farm.
-He was already in custody at the time.